Wellcome to National Portal

 • Susceptibility increased towards clindamycin and in linezolid, although these are commonly used.

-To see the antibiogram and detailed information, please click the link below:
+To see the antibiogram and detailed information (including live AMR Onehealth dashboard), please click the link below:

 -- https://www.iedcr.gov.bd/site/page/79ff9b37-67f4-4769-a0b6-ba96faa8ee36/-